lewis-benson-401-d49/image-lamda/README.md

     ]
 }
 ```
-It should look like the above codeblock
+It should look like the above code block

-The resource is found above the menu
+The resource is found above the menu.

-#### Steps Create a a new Lambda
+#### Steps Create a new Lambda

-Click services on the nav bar
+Click services on the nav bar.

-Hover `compute` -> click on Lambda
+Hover `compute` -> click on lambda

 Click Create function

-check default rules
+Check default rules

 Select Node 16x